 History: I’ve worn this several more times – one of my favourites.

 Personal note: While I’m very flattered many people like this, and happy for it to be an inspiration, I’d really appreciate it not directly copying my costume.
-I’ve seen people do direct copies of my costume, right down to the non-TARDIS elements, and try to sell them, which isn’t all that nice to see.
-If you’re going to do a TARDIS costume, the nice thing about it is that you can twist in any kind of fun way to show your own personality, so let your own creativity shine
+I’ve seen people do direct copies, right down to the non-TARDIS elements, and try to sell them, which isn’t all that nice to see.
+If you’re going to do a TARDIS costume, the fun thing about it is that you can twist in any kind of way to show your own personality, so let your own creativity shine!

 << Rose Tyler | Donna Noble >>